 Refugees and immigrants face numerous barriers that prevent them from accessing mainstream public services including limited English proficiency, lack job-related skills, and unfamiliarity with U.S. cultural practices and systems.

-ReWA’s bilingual case managers work one-on-one with clients to break down these barriers, restore hope, and help them thrive in the U.S.
+ReWA’s bilingual case managers work one-on-one with clients to break down these barriers, restore hope, assist with Medicare Resources for Immigrant Populations, and help them thrive in the U.S.

 - Information and referrals to help families access resources such as healthcare, government benefits, and childcare

 - Assistance navigating American systems such as school enrollment and applying for a driver’s license

 - Workshops to provide newcomers with information about services, health and nutrition, and financial literacy

 FOR MORE INFORMATION, please contact Ayan at (206)957.2029 or firstname.lastname@example.org